craftingcity/The-Known-World/Combat Mechanics.md

 > ***Pwned~!***
 >
 > In all seriousness, this isnt meant to be about punishing your players and their characters.
-> This hack of the og5e
+> This hack of the og5e mechanics is meant to be about changing how death, dying, and getting there feels.

 ## Death Call
 When a character has endured more than as many Mortal Wounds as they can, at the beginning of their turn or when they gain a new Mortal Wound, they make a Death Call.